Nikolai-E/DialogDrive/README.md

 </p>
 <h1 align="center">DialogDrive - AI Prompt & Chat Workspace Extension</h1>

 DialogDrive helps you capture, organize, search, and reuse AI prompts and chat bookmarks for ChatGPT directly from a compact, fast browser extension interface.
-Support for additional providers is planned.
+Support for additional providers is on the roadmap but not available yet.

 ## Key Features